These are some of the best books for speech therapy with preschoolers

 Pip and Posy: The Super Scooter has simple themes that will be very familiar to most preschoolers -- riding on scooters, wanting something that is not yours, feeling angry, getting hurt, and forgiving friends.

 It also provides many opportunities to work on inferring character thoughts and feelings, as well as labeling emotions, because the drawings are so detailed and clear!
-Practically every page portrays different feelings, even among the animals who are not main characters.
+Practically every page portrays different feelings, even among the animals who are not the main characters.
 There are so many scenarios depicted that can be discussed, e.g., that pigeon is watching the bees, that fox is looking at the cat's balloon, Pip is showing us that he's angry with his eyebrows and crossed arms, the crow is seeing that Posy is falling and looks worried, etc.

-This is compelling stuff for 3- and 4-year olds!
+This is compelling stuff for 3- and 4-year-olds!
 My students are always rapt!

 9) A Color or His Own by Leo Leonni